asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP1_Giotto_PAGE/README.md

 cellMaker <- read.table("../demo_data/PAGE_genesets.txt" , sep="\t" , header= T )
 ```

-Next, load a file specifying the colour of each Celltype in the Plot.
+Next, load a file specifying the color of each cell type in the plot.
-The celltype names in CelltypeCol.txt must match those in PAGE_genesets.
+The cell type names in CelltypeCol.txt should be same as those in PAGE_genesets.txt.

 ```R:Giotto_analysis.r
 typeCol <- read.table("../demo_data/CelltypeCol.txt" , sep="\t" , header= T )